 Cambodia's Deputy Prime Minister and Minister of Interior, Sar Kheng, visited Australia on 24 March 2015 as a Guest of the Australian Government.

-The Minister for Foreign Affairs, Julie Bishop, visited Phnom Penh on 22 February 2014.
+The then Minister for Foreign Affairs, Julie Bishop, visited Phnom Penh on 22 February 2014.